MicrosoftDocs/ATADocs/ATPDocs/remediation-actions.md

 - **Reset user password** – This will prompt the user to change their password on the next logon, ensuring that this account can't be used for further impersonation attempts.

-Depending on your Microsoft Entra ID roles, you may see additional Microsoft Entra ID action, such as requiring users to sign in again and confirming a users as compromised.
+Depending on your Microsoft Entra ID roles, you might see additional Microsoft Entra ID actions, such as requiring users to sign in again and confirming a user as compromised.
 For more information, see [Remediate risks and unblock users](/entra/id-protection/howto-identity-protection-remediate-unblock).

 ## Related videos